 From the beginning, Dawson is honest about her book.
 She wants to rehabilitate Hobbes and “reveal the insights that he possessed despite – and sometimes because of – the darkness, and the sparks that they might ignite in our albeit very different twenty-first-century minds.”

 It is well known that Hobbes was a significant figure in English philosophy.
 He was one of the first English materialist philosophers to put politics on a more scientific basis.
 Also very controversially at the time advocated a separation of state and religion.
 Some say he laid the foundations for modern sociology.
 Recently it has become fashionable to use Hobbes “on navigating society and politics today.”

-She continues “I can whistle about the streets or, indeed, in the office or at home, safe in the knowledge that I probably won’t be hit or killed, in part at least because my would-be attackers are frightened of going to jail and therefore leave me alone.
-This is the civilized and civilizing foundation without which the fantastically plural coordination’s of society could not hope to get under way.
+She continues “I can whistle about the streets or, indeed, in the office or at home, safe in the knowledge that I probably will not be hit or killed, in part at least because of my would-be attackers are frightened of going to jail and therefore leave me alone.
+This is the civilised and civilising foundation without which the fantastically plural coordination’s of society could not hope to get underway.
 It is on this foundation that I am free to make as much or as little of my life as I am able.
-This is why, Hobbes helped me to understand, and I should obey and value government.
+This is why Hobbes helped me to understand, and I should obey and value government.
 As the first great social contract theorist, he shows us why we consent – even tacitly – to authority.”